Fremantle Stuff > churches > Methodist

 The Battye Library's photo shows the Wesley Hall which incorporated the 1841 chapel, and, even further to the right, the Wesleyan manse of 1893.

-Wesley Hall, incorporating the 1841 Chapel [from Jenkins].
+Library: Wesley Hall, incorporating the 1841 Chapel [from Jenkins].
 Governor Hutt laid the Foundation stone in September 1840 and the Chapel was extended in 1882.
 Wesley Church was completed in December 1889.
 The stone wall surround was removed in 1928.
 Taken before 1928.
-Text and photograph #1635 from Fremantle History Centre.
+Text and photograph #1635 from Fremantle Library.